nirajmehta960/GlobalEdMentor/README.md

 Update the database credentials in the following files:

+- `GlobalEdMentor_Simple.py` - Update connection parameters in the script
 - `app.py` - Update `DB_CONFIG` dictionary
 - `globaledmentor_app.py` - Update `DB_CONFIG` dictionary in the `main()` function